Who is Strictly Come Dancing 2022 contestant Ellie Simmonds?

 You can check out the full line-up here.

-Among the contestants competing for the Glitterball trophy this year is Ellie Simmonds
+Among the contestants competing for the Glitterball trophy this year is Ellie Simmonds.
+She is coupled up with Nikita Kuzmin.

 But who is Simmonds, and what has she said about appearing on Strictly?